akbarazimifar/mofid-react-boilerplate/README.md

 - `eslint` with `react-app`, `airbnb` and `prettier` config
 - `husky` with `lint-staged` which is configured based on `eslint` and `prettier`
 - [`cross-env`](https://www.npmjs.com/package/cross-env) (to solve env var issue between OSs)

+### Testing Libraries

+- `jest` as test runner
+- [`@testing-library/react`](https://www.npmjs.com/package/@testing-library/react) as React DOM testing utilites.

+> Note: Altough we haven't config any API mocking library, but it's recommended to use [`msw`](https://www.npmjs.com/package/msw) for this purpose and not using `fetch` or other real http client for testing APIs.

 ## Important Configs and Notes